Manoj Pahwa: Personal life

 He is married to actress Seema Bhargava, his co-actor in TV series Hum Log, and lives in Versova, Mumbai, along with his daughter Manukriti Pahwa and son Mayank Pahwa.

 On 2 March 2022, Mayank married Sanah Kapur whereas in September 2023 Manukriti Pahwa married Ruhaan Kapoor, both siblings being children of actors Pankaj Kapur and Supriya Pathak Kapur.
 Sanah and Ruhaan are grandchildren of veteran character artiste Dina Pathak and half-siblings of actor Shahid Kapoor.

 Career

-Pahwa started his career with television in the early days of television in India with a small but noticeable part in the superhit serial Hum Log, and later acting in many comedy series, getting considerable roles in Just Mohabbat (1996-2000) and Office Office (2001).
+Pahwa started his career as a stage actor in Hindi theatre in Delhi.
+His on screen career started with television in the early days of television in India with a small but noticeable part of 'Tony', in the superhit serial Hum Log (1984-85), and later acting in many comedy series, getting considerable roles in Just Mohabbat (1996-2000) and Office Office (2001).
 He made his movie debut with Tere Mere Sapne (1996) and has acted in 50+ films and TV series as a character actor, known for his comic timing and antics, although he never relies on the "fat joke" style of comedy.

 He played the lead the opening segment of anthology horror film Darna Zaroori Hai (2006) directed by Sajid Khan.

 During the shoot for Mausam (2011) directed by Pankaj Kapoor, in Chandigarh, he met the local producers, which led to his Punjabi film debut, Heer & Hero.